 When a Tenant Wants to Break a Lease: A Landlord's Guide

 Picture this: a few months after a new tenant has signed on the dotted line agreeing to pay rent for the next year, they unexpectedly want to move out.
 While this hopefully won’t happen frequently in your rental process, you will probably come across a tenant wanting to break a lease at some point.
-It might come sooner than you think as unemployment rates have hit record highs and out-migration has been prevalent throughout the pandemic.
 Keep reading our guide as we prepare you for when a tenant wants to break a lease.

 5 Reasons Tenants Want to Break a Lease Agreement